Ceelog/phpdoc-en/src/info/setup.md

 If `magic_quotes_runtime` is enabled, most functions that return data from any sort of external source including databases and text files will have quotes escaped with a backslash.
-If
-<a href="/book/sybase.html#" class="link">magic_quotes_sybase</a> is
-also on, a single-quote is escaped with a single-quote instead of a backslash.

 Functions affected by `magic_quotes_runtime` (does not include functions from PECL):